cjimti/mk/_posts/2018-05-08-hobby-cluster.md

 Endpoint = 10.8.23.95:51820
 ```

 You will need to open up the port 51820 on the new private interface for each server.
-On my new servers the interface is **ens7** as seen when we ran `ifconfig` above.
+On my new servers, the interface is **ens7** as seen when we ran `ifconfig` above.

 ```bash
 ufw allow in on ens7 to any port 51820